 Unlike Amy, I had no desire to focus on one thing like a grown-up.
 But I also believed that building multiple unrelated blogs (Google has been known to frown on you linking from one of your sites to another) was the best guarantee I’d never lose all my income if Google or some other great traffic source suddenly dropped me.

 And there are other advantages.
-Since don’t put my name on my sites, I can:
+Since I blog anonymously, I can:

 - Compete with huge brands.
 Because my sites look like they might belong to companies, I get opportunities small personal bloggers don’t.